Lekcy/ja-netfilter-decompile-source-code/README.md

 ![DataGrip](./datagrip.png) ![DataSpell](./dataspell.png)

-To DataGrip + DataSpell: Download jbagent-0.0.1.jar to same folder as ja-netfilter.jar on your local PC Edit .vmoptions file of DataGrip and DataSpell point to jbagent-0.0.1.jar
+To DataGrip + DataSpell:
+- Download jbagent-0.0.1.jar to same folder as ja-netfilter.jar on your local PC
+- Edit .vmoptions file of DataGrip and DataSpell point to jbagent-0.0.1.jar
+- Download .key files accordingly and paste

 ![Edit file vmoptions to unlock](./vmoptions.png)